jimmykolev/Myth-Bot/README.md

 - Use /inventory to view your artifacts
 - Use /profile to view your profile or another user's profile
 - Use /profilecolour to personalize the colour of profile
+- Use /offergold to send another user a trade offer with coins
+- Use /requests to toggle your trade requests on/off
+- Use /stats to see the stats of specific cards

 ## Planned Features
 ### Planned Features for Users:
 - Money making commands like blackjack and coin flip
-- View stats of cards using /checkcard
 - Battling another user
-- AI generated artwork for cards
+- Trading Cards for Cards and Items for Items

 ## Purpose
 The reason I started working on this bot is to revive an old project I didn't have the capabilities to create at the time, the repo still exists on my github, The Chelsea Bot.
 I wanted to create a trading card game bot as a passion project, nothing too complex here but just something I wanted to create for a while.
 Additionally with some simple Node.js, JavaScript and Discord.js knowledge, anyone can change the code and create their own similar bot with any topic.
 This bot provides the commands needed for a system to exist.